 This crispy, dainty pastry pastry dusted with confectioners' sugar has an eggy flavor similar to cream puffs.
 I honor my Ukrainian heritage by serving khrustyky on Christmas Eve as part of the traditional feast of 12 dishes.
 Each dish symbolizes one of the apostles.—Carol Funk, Richard, Saskatchewan

 Total TimePrep: 25 min.
 Cook: 20 min.

 - 1/2 teaspoon salt

 - Oil for deep-fat frying

 - Confectioners' sugar

-- On a well-floured surface, roll out one portion to 1/8-in. thickness.
-Cut into 1-1/2-in. strips; cut strips diagonally into three pieces.
-Cut a 1-1/2-in. slit lengthwise into the center of each piece; pull one end of strip through slit to make a loop.
-Cover shaped pieces while rolling out and cut the remaining dough.
+- On a well-floured surface, roll out 1 portion to 1/8-in. thickness.
+Cut into 1-1/2-in. strips; cut strips diagonally into 3 pieces.
+Cut a 1-1/2-in. slit lengthwise into the center of each piece; pull 1 end of strip through slit to make a loop.
+Cover shaped pieces while rolling out and cutting the remaining dough.

-- In an electric skillet or deep-fat fryer, heat 2-3 in. of oil to 375°.
-Fry pastries, a few at a time, until golden brown, turning once.
+- In a deep cast-iron or electric skillet, heat 2-3 in. of oil to 375°.
+Fry pastries, in batches, until golden brown, turning once.
 Drain on paper towels.
-Dust with confectioners' sugar while warm.
-Yield: 1-1/2 dozen pastries.
+Dust with confectioners' sugar.